wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

 [Flake8](http://flake8.pycqa.org/en/latest/) will provide our projects with _linting_ capabilities.
 In other words, warning of syntax and style errors, and thanks to VSCode, we will know them as we type.

 By default, the Python extension comes with _Pylint_ enabled, which is powerful but complex to configure.
-To switch to _Flake8_ make a change to any Python file and save it, in the bottom right corner a popup message will show:
+To switch to _Flake8_ make a change to any Python file and save it, in the bottom-right corner a popup message will show:

 ![flake8](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/select-linter.png)